Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: Introduction

-Subsequently, the analysis of historical IceCube data independently shows a $3.5\sigma$ excess of high-energy neutrinos from the same position between September 2014 and March 2015 \citep{icecube18b}.
+Subsequently, the analysis of historical IceCube data independently shows a $3.5\sigma$ excess of high-energy neutrinos from the same position between September 2014 and March 2015 \cite{icecube18b}.
+The excess consists of $13\pm5$ events above the expectation from the atmospheric background.
 Curiously, during this neutrino outburst, the electromagnetic emissions from radio to gamma-ray band of TXS~0506+056 are in the low state.
-We can infer from such a phenomenon that the jet luminosity is probably not enhanced during the outburst, so the neutrino outburst must be due to the increase of the efficiency of hadronic interactions (but see \citep{he18} which proposes the neutrinos can come from a nearby blazar PKS 0502+049).
-In addition, lack of a strong radiation of this source during the neutrino outburst may favor a hadronuclear origin of the neutrinos over a photohadronic origin \citep{liang18}.
-On the other hand, the luminosity of gamma rays above $0.1\,\rm GeV$ is only about one-fifth of the luminosity of neutrino between $32\,\rm TeV$ and $3.6 \, \rm PeV$ \citep{icecube18b, padovani18, liang18}, while the gamma-ray flux generated in the hadronuclear process is supposed to be comparable to the neutrino flux.
-Although a hard proton spectrum might reproduce such a ratio between gamma-ray flux and neutrino flux, the hard spectrum is not consistent with the neutrino spectrum, unless a spectral break is assumed in the proton spectrum\footnote{even so, the gamma-ray spectrum may be still hard to fit given the cascade emission may contaminate the gamma-ray emission from neutral pion decay}.
+We can infer from such a phenomenon that the jet luminosity is probably not enhanced during the outburst, so the neutrino outburst must be due to the increase of the efficiency of hadronic interactions.
+In addition, the lack of strong electromagnetic (EM) radiations of this source during the neutrino outburst may favor a hadronuclear origin of the neutrinos over a photohadronic origin \cite{liang18}.
+On the other hand, the luminosity of gamma rays above $0.1\,\rm GeV$ during the neutrino outburst period is almost the same with its quiescent state, showing only about one-fifth of the luminosity of neutrinos between $32\,\rm TeV$ and $3.6 \, \rm PeV$ \cite{icecube18b, padovani18, liang18}, while the gamma-ray flux generated in the hadronuclear process is supposed to be comparable to the neutrino flux.
+Although a hard proton spectrum might reproduce such a ratio between gamma-ray flux and neutrino flux, the hard spectrum is not consistent with the neutrino spectrum, unless a spectral break is assumed in the proton spectrum \footnote{even so, the observed gamma-ray spectrum may be still hard to be fitted since the cascade emission induced by the high-energy photon from neutral pion decays may contaminate the gamma-ray emission as well}.
 Thus, the key and the difficulty to explain the neutrino outburst is to reconcile the measured gamma-ray flux with the neutrino flux in this period.